karwap22/karwap22/README.md

 - 👋 Hi, I’m Paawan, an engineer who loves to make stuff, primarly which i need.
 - 👀 I’m interested in ...building stuff, be it small weekend projects to year love projects !
 - 🌱 I’m currently learning ...
-Software Engineering [primarly Backend, i suck at frontend :( ], Architecture, and Machine Learning.
+Software Engineering (primarly Backend, i suck at frontend ☹️), Architecture, and Machine Learning.
-- 💞️ I’m looking to collaborate on ... any project, (I get excited easily :) )!
+- 💞️ I’m looking to collaborate on ... any project, (I get excited easily 🙂)!
 - 📫 How to reach me ...just drop a mail @paawankarwa22@gmail.com.